 The share option reserve records items recognised as expenses or issue costs on valuation of options.
-(Refer to the Statement of Changes in Equity for a reconciliation of movements in the Reserve.)
+There were no movement or transactions during the year which impacted on the reserve.

-Note 18 Financial Instruments
+Note 17 Financial Instruments

 Financial risk management objectives

 Risk management is carried out under policies set by the Board of Directors.
 The Board provides principles for overall risk management, as well as policies covering specific areas.